amount of outstanding credit card debt reached $1.005 trillion. As consumers spent $6.3 billion in September, based on the

-So how can you manage to payoff your credit card debt?
-Here are 3 financial advice tips to help
+how can you get out of credit card debt and avoid carrying a lifelong financial burden?
+Here are 3 financial advice tips to

-And manage your personal finances according to a set spending limit.
-Budget a percentage of your monthly income to payoff
+determine your financial needs.
+Set a limit on discretionary spending and use a percentage of your monthly income to reduce

-credit card debt.
-And keep track of your spending to avoid getting deep into debt and maxing out your credit card
+your debt.
+Keep track of your spending to avoid getting deep into debt and maxing out your credit card balance.